pip-services/pip-services-docs/content/en/node/kafka/_index.md

  This module contains a set of components for messaging using the Kafka protocol.
 ---

+### Important points
+* It contains the implementation of the components for working with messages: KafkaMessageQueue, KafkaConnectionResolver.

 ### Packages

 The module contains the following packages: